FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 ## Installation

 If you already are a Reaper user, don't worry, ReaVolution will install itself next to your existing Reaper install.
 You will not loose your current customization and user data.
 If you wish to take some features from ReaVolution to your current Reaper install, simply use the user configuration import/export feature of Reaper.

-To install ReaVolution, you need to follow this steps :
+To install ReaVolution, you need to follow this steps:

 - Download the latest version of Reaper on [reaper.fm](http://reaper.fm) (currently v6.15)
 - Download the latest version of ReaVolution on the Flux center